 Dillingham Middle/High School

-- Dillingham Middle/High School's student population of 232 students has declined by 7% over five school years.
+Dillingham Middle/High School's student population of 232 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-12|

 |Total Students||232 students|

 |Total Classroom Teachers||18 teachers|

 Dillingham Middle/High School is ranked within the bottom 50% of all 461 schools in Alaska (based off of combined math and reading proficiency testing data) for the 2018-19 school year.